 As I started doing this mental checklist, I realized I was going through pretty much the same process I go through with our emergency kit and smoke detector batteries every spring, and that, in fact, what I was actually doing was creating a holiday survival kit.
 Perhaps not as vital as my earthquake one, but I do use it a lot more.
 I asked a bunch of my friends if they had any essentials that they make sure they have on hand before the holidays kick into high gear, and lo, it turns out they do!
-I live in Northern California so the first item on everyone’s list was, uh, microdose cannabis edibles, so if you live in a cannabis state, these come highly recommended.
-Otherwise, though, here are some items we think might help you get through the most challenging the time of the year, from the “duh, of course I need that” to the unexpected but utterly essential.
+I live in Northern California, so the first item on everyone’s list was micro-dose cannabis edibles, so if you live in a cannabis state, these are highly recommended.
+Otherwise, though, here are some items we think might help you get through the most challenging time of the year, from the “duh, of course, I need that” to the unexpected but utterly essential.

 On the Go Holiday Survival Tools

 You’re wearing cute new shoes to the office holiday party!
 And they’re not broken in yet.
 It’s a tale as old as time, and also preventable with a box of Band-Aids in your bag.

 This fits in your wallet like a credit card, includes a cord, and will save you from a late night out without a phone to get yourself home.
 Win win win.

 For your lips, your hands, and anywhere else you need a little salve.
 Available tinted or not.

 Keep all your purse essentials from drifting to the bottom of the bag with this adorable pouch set.